Code-Institute-Submissions/Portfolio-Project-3/README.md

 ## Design

+The Landing Page was divided in several sections that are easy to be navigated thanks to a dynamic sticky navigation that follows the user up and down the page.

 ### Colour Scheme and Imagery

 The colours chosen for the page were mainly black and white to bring the depth and drama on the imagery, with a touch of gold ish on links and buttons.